 Writing, music, reading, photography, and time spent with family are some of what feeds his soul.
 Every September he subjects himself to another season of futility as a long-suffering fan of the Minnesota Vikings.

-After 14 years in the Phoenix valley, he currently resides with his family at Buffalo Springs Lake (Lubbock), Texas.
+After 14 years in the Phoenix valley, he currently resides at Buffalo Springs Lake (Lubbock), Texas.

 Todd’s greatest adventure was going from no kids to 2 kids in 23 days.

-His greatest challenge is learning to be a better husband and Dad.
+His greatest challenge is learning to be a better Dad.

 His greatest blessing is the daily grace of God in his life.